-Correspondence, chiefly from Henriette Pollatschek, written circa 1939-1942, and sent from Czechoslovakia to her son, Friedrich, and his family, first in Cuba and then the United States.
-The correspondence describes Henriette Pollatschek's attempts to emigrate, and conditions in German-occupied Czechoslovakia during this period, including forced relocations, liquidation of property and assets, and antisemitic measures, as well as Pollatschek's response to them.
-Also includes correspondence from Friedrich Pollaschek (later Polt), with various immigration authorities, banks, shipping lines, and others, in his efforts to help his mother and sister emigrate from German-occupied Czechoslovakia.
+The Pollatschek family papers consists of correspondence, chiefly from Henriette Pollatschek, written circa 1939-1942, and sent from Czechoslovakia to her son, Friedrich, and his family, first in Cuba and then the United States.
+The collection also includes correspondence from Friedrich Pollaschek (later Polt), and various immigration authorities, banks, shipping lines, and others, in his efforts to help his mother and sister emigrate from German-occupied Czechoslovakia.

 - Credit Line

 - United States Holocaust Memorial Museum Collection, Gift of Renata Polt

 Record last modified: 2021-11-10 13:03:58

 The collection consists of a toy bus and correspondence relating to the Pollatschek family in Czechoslovakia before the Holocaust, and in Czechoslovakia, Cuba, and the United States during and after the Holocaust.